TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   non-parametric alternatives to the parametric chi-square test are frequently employed.

-These non-parametric tests have the virtue of returning confidence intervals that are guaranteed to be correct regardless of sample size or cell counts.
+These non-parametric exact tests have the virtue of returning confidence intervals guaranteed to be correct regardless of sample size or cell counts.
 The downside of using these tests is that when the assumptions behind the chi-square test are met, the confidence intervals provided by the chi-square test are often shorter than the corresponding intervals from the non-parametric tests.
 This means that under those conditions the chi-square test is more powerful than its non-parametric counterparts.
-Also, the time required for calculations of the exact tests rises faster than geometrically with the size of the sample, which can be prohibitive for large (n > 100) samples.
-Here we demonstrate the popular binomial test:
+Also, the time required for calculations of the exact tests rises with the size of the sample, which can result in prohibitive computational costs for very large samples.
+Here we demonstrate the popular (and fairly easy to interpret) binomial exact test:

 ```
 rm(list=ls())